 The Eco Audit Tool helps to teach key concepts in eco design and aids project work to analyze the environmental impact of products.

 The user inputs information about product composition, usage, and transportation.
-This is combined with eco property data on the materials and processes used to make the product to estimate energy usage and CO2 output at each stage in the product life cycle.
+This is combined with eco property data on the materials and processes used to make the product to estimate energy usage and CO2 output at each stage in the product life cycle and to identify environmental risks.
 Reports can be exported into a range of other applications for further analysis.

 The tool allows the user to identify which life phase (or phases) dominate the product's environmental impact.
 This is a valuable first step in considering how to reduce that impact.
 It also helps students to grasp ideas that are essential to rational eco design—for example, the need to analyze the full life cycle of a product, and to consider 'hidden' environmental costs such as the energy or CO2 'embodied' in producing a raw material.
+Warnings about 'critical materials' or restricted substances also highlight broader sustainability considerations when selecting a material.
 The Tool provides a quick and interesting way to investigate 'what if' scenarios—for example, how would environmental impact change if a component was made from a different material?

 Guidance notes provide recommendations for reducing environmental impact